Development Image Build Context

 Now building Geant4 from source has a lot of configuration options that can be used to customize how it is built.
 Below are a few that are highlighted for how we use containers and their interaction with the Geant4 build.

-: If you are building a version of Geant4 that has the same data files as the Geant4 version built into the container image, then you can tell the Geant4 build to use those data files with this option, saving build time and disk space.
+GEANT4_INSTALL_DATADIR: If you are building a version of Geant4 that has the same data files as the Geant4 version built into the container image, then you can tell the Geant4 build to use those data files with this option, saving build time and disk space.
 This is helpful if (for example) you are just re-building the same version of Geant4 but in Debug mode.
-You can see where the Geant4 data is within the container withldmx 'echo ${G4DATADIR}'
+You can see where the Geant4 data is within the container withdenv printenv G4DATADIRand then use this value-DGEANT4_INSTALL_DATADIR=/usr/local/share/geant4/data.

-The following are the build options used when setting up the container and are likely what you want to get started
+The following are the build options used when setting up the image and are likely what you want to get started

 Concerns when building different versions of Geant4 than 10.2.3